twbs/bootstrap/README.md

-## SASS: Installation via Composer
+## Sass: Installation via Composer

 If you already use Composer, the php dependency manager, installing sass-twitter-bootstrap is as simple as typing :